The Ultimate Discounts And Savings Guide for People with Disabilities — 60+ Discounts To Take Advantage Of Now

 Dorney Park.
 The Boarding Pass Program allows you to schedule a ride time for you and three companions to avoid lines.

 Disney.
-Their Disability Access Pass allows you to schedule a ride time if you’re not able to wait in lines.
-Once you finish one ride you can get a return time on the next one.
+Their Disability Access Pass allows you to schedule a ride time if you cannot wait in lines.
+Once you finish one ride, you can get a return time on the next one.

 Six Flags.
 Many Six Flags locations offer the Attraction Access Pass if you have a note from a doctor that specifies that you can’t wait in lines.
 You can schedule a time for you and three companions to ride and use an alternate entrance when you arrive at the ride.